We recognise that this is a worrying time and you may be concerned about how the coronavirus outbreak will affect your participants’ DofE.

 For example, with prior agreement from their DofE Leader, a participant doing a six month Volunteering section for Silver starting in April 2020 could request to do a minimum of a day each month (at least four to six hours) until their earliest completion date – which in this case would be October 2020.

-In order to enable current participants to complete their Expedition section (and their Award), you might like to consider running expeditions in the autumn or next summer that include pupils who were in Years 11 or 13 – or S4, S5 and S6 in Scotland – but have since left the school.
-Before you did, you would need to check the following;
+In order to enable participants to complete their Expedition section (and their Award), you might like to consider running expeditions over the next academic year that include pupils who were in Years 11 or 13 – or S4, S5 and S6 in Scotland – but have since left the school.
+Schools do not require an AALA licence if a school leaver is joining them for a postponed expedition either in the autumn or next summer.
+Before you go ahead, you would need to check the following;

 – Confirm with your Head Teacher / Licence signatory (if DLC) or DofE Manager and Licence Signatory (if OA) that young people no longer on the school roll would be covered by your insurance provider for DofE expeditions.